genlaw/genlaw.github.io/glossary.md

 ### Reinforcement learning
 Reinforcement learning is a method for incorporating feedback into systems.
 For some applications, solving a given  task requires finding an optimal policy or strategy, and feedback may only be available after many decisions have been made.
 For example, a chess system needs a function that decides between possible moves, but you may only find out whether a move was good many moves later when you either win or lose.
-RL is currently being used to improve generation with responses to  **human feedback** about whether the generations were “good” or “useful.”
+RL incorporates  **human feedback** about whether the generations were “good” or “useful” to improve generation.

 ### In-context learning / zero-shot / few-shot